Professional Development Programs for Teachers

 Chicago Teachers as Scholars (TAS)

 TAS is a partnership established in 1999 between the Chicago Public Schools and the Newberry.
-TAS offers a series of one, two, and three-day, content-based seminars on a wide range of humanities topics.
-This year-round program is open to all CPS teachers.
+TAS offers a series of full-day seminars on a range of topics that connect to the Newberry’s world-renowned collections.
+Currently offered during the summer months, this program is open to all CPS teachers.
 Learn more about Chicago Teachers as Scholars.

 Other Professional Development Opportunities

-In addition to ongoing programs, the Newberry hosts a variety of seminars, symposia, and events for teachers.
+In addition to ongoing programs, the Newberry hosts a variety of special programs and events for teachers.
 We collaborate with local and national organizations to provide professional development programs for Chicago-area teachers.
 We also work with individual schools and departments to create unique programs to meet their professional development needs.
 Learn more about other programs for teachers.

-K-12 educators interested in creating teaching resources using primary sources from the Newberry’s collection may apply for a Newberry Teacher Fellowship.
+K–12 educators interested in creating digital teaching resources using primary sources from the Newberry’s collection may apply to the Newberry Teacher Fellowship program.
 Learn more about Newberry Teacher Fellowships.

 Digital Collections for the Classroom

-For more information, please contact Teacher Programs Staff.
+For more information about our programs, please contact Teacher Programs Staff.